CharlesMariga/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 - [5-number_keys.py](https://github.com/CharlesMariga/alx-higher_level_programming/blob/main/0x04-python-more_data_structures/5-number_keys.py) - A function that returns the number of keys in a dictionary.
 - [6-print_sorted_dictionary.py](https://github.com/CharlesMariga/alx-higher_level_programming/blob/main/0x04-python-more_data_structures/6-print_sorted_dictionary.py) - A function that prints a dictionary by ordered keys.
 - [7-update_dictionary.py](https://github.com/CharlesMariga/alx-higher_level_programming/blob/main/0x04-python-more_data_structures/7-update_dictionary.py) - A function that replaces or adds key/value in a dictionary.
+- [8-simple_delete.py](https://github.com/CharlesMariga/alx-higher_level_programming/blob/main/0x04-python-more_data_structures/8-simple_delete.py) - A function that deletes a key in a dictionary.
+- [9-multiply_by_2.py]() - A function that returns a new dictionary with all values multiplied by 2.